S100 Computers

 , 68030, 68050

-In 1984 came out with its full 32-bit extension to the 68000, the 68020.
+In 1984 Motorola came out with its full 32-bit extension to the 68000, the 68020.
 Initial clock speeds were 12 MHz but this later went up to 33MHz.
 It had one neat feature, you could dynamically choose the bus size you want—8, 16, or 32 bits with two external pins on the chip.
 This for example allowed you to use a single boot ROM instead or 2 (or 4) as was the case in the with 16 bit wide systems.
 They also picked up on the Intel idea bus buffering by using an efficient "cache".
 The cache in the 68020 was 256 bytes deep and works a little differently from the 8086 queue.
 If a jump occurs to a point in the queue, the queue was flushed and reloaded.
 But the cache looks just like memory, so a jump to a point in the cache would not cause the cache to be dumped and reloaded.
 If loops are small enough, they can execute directly from the cache.

 68020